Be part of the largest road race in the west!

 8. Third party sites

 8.1.
 The Site may, from time to time, contain links to and from the websites of our partner networks, Participating Institutions or civil society organisations.
-If you follow a link to any of these websites, please note that these websites and any services that may be accessible through them have their own privacy statements or policies and that we do not accept any responsibility or liability for these statements, policies or for any personal data that may be collected through these websites or services, such as contact and location data.
-Please check these policies before you submit any personal data to these websites or use these services.
+If you follow a link to any of these Sites, please note that these Sites and any services that may be accessible through them have their own privacy statements or policies and that we do not accept any responsibility or liability for these statements, policies or for any personal data that may be collected through these websites or services, such as contact and location data.
+Please check these policies before you submit any personal data to these Sites or use these services.

 9. Your rights